rasmusbrottwitt/coronavirus/README.md

         frameBorder="0"
 ></iframe>

 There are many possible factors of the change in mortality rate.
-An unknown variable is testing strategy and number of tests, as well as the possibile effect of the tuberculosis vaccine (https://www.clinicaltrialsarena.com/news/australia-bcg-vaccine-trial-covid-19/).
+An unknown variable is testing strategy and number of tests, as well as the possibile effect of the tuberculosis vaccine which still is a mandatory vaccine in many develepment countries.
+The following article investigates this much futher. (https://www.clinicaltrialsarena.com/news/australia-bcg-vaccine-trial-covid-19/).

 The largest factor in the combat of the disease for now has been the massive lockdowns almost every country has done.
 However, some countries have deffinetly hesitated, most likely because of the consequences on the economy.
 So, what effect did these lockdowns have - and did the timing matter?

 ### Spread and lockdown in different countries
 The spread in different countries, and especially also the number of deaths, appear to be very different.
 To gain an understanding of why this is the case, let's look into the rate that each country locked down in compared to the casualties.

+In the following maps, the dahsed line indicates lockdown times, and its color matches the countrystats.

 <iframe
         src="Charts/webpage006.html"
         width="900" height="450"